Harmonic Knots: Continued fractions and two-bridge knots

-The number of twists is denoted by the integer $\abs{a_i}$, and the sign of $a_i$ is defined as follows: if $i$ is odd, then the right twist is positive, if $i$ is even, then the right twist is negative.
+The number of twists is denoted by the integer $\abs{a_i}$, and the sign of $a_i$ , called the Kauffman sign, is defined as follows: if $i$ is odd, then the right twist is positive, if $i$ is even, then the right twist is negative.
 In Figure \ref{conways3} the $a_i$ are positive (the $a_1$ first twists are right twists). \pn The two-bridge knots (or links) are classified by their Schubert fractions